Why to connect?

 The journey of mastering system design involves continuous learning, practical experience, and adapting to new technologies and challenges.
 The fundamentals we’ve covered provide a solid foundation for tackling real-world distributed system challenges:

-- Part 3 explored where to store data using various database systems
+• Part 3 will explore where to store data using various database systems.

-- Part 4 revealed how to scale beyond single servers through replication and sharding
+• Part 4 will reveal how to scale beyond single servers through replication and sharding.

 Remember: the best system design isn’t the most sophisticated—it’s the one that solves real user problems reliably, efficiently, and maintainably.
 Build for today’s needs while keeping tomorrow’s growth in mind, but don’t over-engineer for imaginary scale.